Can Seahawks use another Giant win to spur a run to the Super Bowl?

-At first glance, the series between the Seahawks and the New York Giants might not seem to have yielded too many games of signifigance.
+At first glance, the series between the Seahawks and the New York Giants might not seem to have yielded too many games of significance.

 The two teams have played 18 times in the Seahawks’ 45 years, with 11 of the games decided by 10 points or more.

-But as they get set to meet again Sunday at Lumen Field (kickoff is at 1:05 p.m. on Fox) here’s something to consider — in each of Seattle’s three Super Bowl seasons, a late-season game against the Giants not only delivered the Seahawks a much-needed win that helped secure the No. 1 seed and home-field advantage for the playoffs, but also some indelible moments.
+But as they get set to meet again Sunday at Lumen Field (kickoff is at 1:05 p.m. on Fox), here’s something to consider: In each of Seattle’s three Super Bowl seasons, a late-season game against the Giants not only delivered the Seahawks a much-needed win that helped secure the No. 1 seed and home-field advantage for the playoffs, but also some indelible moments.

-In 2005, en route to winning 11 straight on the road to the first Super Bowl appearance in franchise history, the Seahawks beat the Giants 27-24 in late November when New York kicker Jay Feely — who had missed only two field goals all year — missed three in the fourth quarter and overtime alone on a day when New York was also flagged for 11 (yes, 11) false starts.
+In 2005, en route to winning 11 straight on the road to their first Super Bowl appearance in franchise history, the Seahawks beat the Giants 27-24 in late November when New York kicker Jay Feely — who had missed only two field goals all year — missed three in the fourth quarter and overtime alone on a day when New York was also flagged for 11 — yes, 11 — false starts.

 In December 2013, a week after losing at San Francisco, the Seahawks traveled to the site of that year’s Super Bowl, MetLife Stadium, and beat the Giants 23-0.
-They picked off five Eli Manning passes along the way — the most in the Pete Carroll era and tied for third most in team history.
-Afterward, after talking to his team in the locker room, Carroll ventured back to the field for a quick look around, suddenly feeling more confident than ever that the Seahawks might return in a few months (Narrator’s voice: “They did.’’)
+They picked off five Eli Manning passes along the way — the most in a game in the Pete Carroll era and tied for third-most in team history.
+After talking to his team in the locker room, Carroll ventured back to the field for a quick look, suddenly feeling more confident than ever that the Seahawks might return in a few months.
+(Narrator’s voice: “They did.”)

-And in November 2014, in the middle of crawling off the mat after a 3-2 start and winning nine of 10 to end the year and again get the No. 1 seed and to another Super Bowl, the Seahawks beat the Giants at home 38-17.
-They rushed for a team record 350 yards, tying a team record with five rushing touchdowns and Marshawn Lynch tying a team record with four rushing touchdowns of his own.
+And in November 2014, in the middle of crawling off the mat after a 3-2 start and winning nine of 10 to end the year and again secure the No. 1 seed and reach another Super Bowl, the Seahawks beat the Giants at home 38-17.
+They rushed for a team-record 350 yards, tying a team record with five rushing touchdowns as Marshawn Lynch tied the record with four of his own.

 Could history repeat itself this year?